cristicmf/dao/docs/Tutorials.md

 A better solution could be to allow bulk operations (through arrays), like checking X users, and doing X sends at once.
 The memory used for that is cheap, and would make sends cost less on average.

-## Actions and Database Linking
+## Database Providers

 There are several ways in which actions contracts and database contracts can be linked.
-In the basic and advanced tutorials they are linked by passing the address to the database in the constructor of the actions contract.
+In the basic and advanced tutorials we are effectively using dependency injection, by passing the address to the database in the constructor of the actions contract.

 ```
-function CoinActions(address coinDb, address minter){
+function MintedCoin(address dbAddr, address minter) {
-        _cdb = CoinDb(coinDb);
+    _cdb = CoinDatabase(dbAddr);
     _minter = minter;
 }
 ```

 Calls to the database are done using the `_cdb` variable.